Submissions

 References

 Lijphart, A. (1994).
 Electoral systems and party systems: A study of twenty-seven democracies 1945-1990.
-Oxford and New York: Oxford University Press.
+Oxford University Press.

 Mungiu-Pippidi, A., & Munteanu, I. (2009).
 Moldova`s "Twitter Revolution."
-Journal Of Democracy, 20(3), 136-142. doi:10.1353/jod.0.0102.
+Journal Of Democracy20(3), 136-142. https://dx.doi.org/10.1353/jod.0.0102.

 Rustow, D. (1970).
 Transitions to Democracy.
-The Journal of Comparative Politics, 2(3), 67-72. doi:10.2307/421307.
+The Journal of Comparative Politics2(3), 67-72. https://doi.org/10.2307/421307.

-For a comprehensive guide regarding The APA Manual of Style, please refer to the Purdue Online Writing Lab website.
+For a comprehensive guide regarding the APA Manual of Style, please refer to the Purdue Online Writing Lab website.

 Privacy Statement